Ski: 2019-2020 Amplid Facelift 108, 189 cm

 - “Freeride”: -4.5 cm from center; 89.4 cm from tail

-Amplid has been making both skis and snowboards for over a decade.
-In fact, they were the first company to start making both skis and snowboards from their very beginning.
+Amplid has been making both skis and snowboards for over a decade, and they were the first company to offer both skis and snowboards from their very start.
 You can learn more about the brand in our podcast with Amplid’s co-founder and legendary snowboarder, Peter Bauer.

 This year, we’re testing a couple of Amplid’s skis, one of which is the Facelift 108.

-The Facelift 108 is based on Amplid’s Multiplayer shape, but the Facelift 108 features the ultralight construction used in their Milligram and Millisurf splitboards.
-Combine that lightweight build with the Multiplayer’s playful shape, and the Facelift 108’s design certainly sticks out in the current market.
+The Facelift 108 is based on the shape of Amplid’s inbounds ski called the Multiplayer, but the Facelift 108 features the ultralight construction used in their Milligram and Millisurf splitboards.
+Combine that lightweight build with the playful shape of the Multiplayer, and the Facelift 108’s design looks pretty different than the majority of touring skis on the current market.

 What Amplid says about the Facelift 108